S Corporation Dissolution: Everything You Need to Know

 Depending on your state and business structure, this process can be highly complicated and time-consuming.
 When you first initiate this process of dissolution, it is imperative that you plan ahead.
 Understand all of your requirements so that all deadlines are met and that each step is completed legally.
 Planning is particularly important in regards to outstanding taxation, creditor claims, and all remaining company assets.
 If at any point in time you are unsure about the next step, seek professional assistance.

 If you need help with S corporation dissolution, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.